lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 SHA2 is used throughout in order to facilitate implementations that do not have easy access to SHA3 outside of the ML-DSA function.

-At the higher security levels of pre-hashed Composite ML-DSA, for example `id-HashMLDSA87-ECDSA-brainpoolP384r1-SHA512`, the 384-bit elliptic curve component is used with SHA2-384 is its pre-hash (ie the pre-hash that is considered to be internal to the ECDSA component), yet SHA2-512 is used as the pre-hash for the overall composite because in this case the pre-hash must not weaken th eML-DSA-87 component against collision attack.
+At the higher security levels of pre-hashed Composite ML-DSA, for example `id-HashMLDSA87-ECDSA-brainpoolP384r1-SHA512`, the 384-bit elliptic curve component is used with SHA2-384 is its pre-hash (ie the pre-hash that is considered to be internal to the ECDSA component), yet SHA2-512 is used as the pre-hash for the overall composite because in this case the pre-hash must not weaken the ML-DSA-87 component against a collision attack.

 ## RSA-PSS Parameters